 Case 2: My custom costume designer client.
 She is a talented creative that will make your dream/fantasy costume come to life.
 SO!
 Since these are custom, they are not cheap, inexpensive, poorly made costumes that you will find in one of those Halloween pop-up stores, so why would anyone think a basic business card would be appropriate for this?

 BUT!
 We all have budgets and bottom lines that need to be adhered to or we won't have money to operate the business for very long.
 In her case, I was thinking that 1) because of her field, would she really need a box of 200 business cards?
 I don't think so 2) her clientele would see the quality and trust in her services upon receiving the card.
 I envisioned a nice cream card stock with the image of satin imprinted on it and an opalescent overlay (or even on an opalescent paper if they had a heavy enough weight).
 It would be die cut into a clean, classic - but not rectangle - shape and a simple string of silver or gold embroidery floss wrapped around the center with a real needle (tip covered or dulled of course).
-Of course her logo and contact information would be clearly visible at the bottom of the card.
+Of course her logo and contact information would be clearly visible at the top and bottom of the card.
 The cards themselves were easy enough, but then the string and needle would have to be manually added.
 As the widowed mother of a small child, that was just not going to happen.
 We both hopped online and we found a company that would print her info and logo onto a ready-made mending kit all ready to be handed out.
 It wasn't as decadent as the hand made one, but it was suiting for her needs.